MauritzLM/kanban-task-management-app/README.md

 #### Templates

-1. components
+1. Components
-   - the sidebar-wrapper in the base template makes a request to the sidebar url when the page loads
+   - The sidebar-wrapper in the base template makes a request to the sidebar url when the page loads

-2. forms
+2. Forms
    - Htmx swaps the requested form into the form wrapper in the base.html template
-   - forms are rendered manually as needed
+   - Forms are rendered manually as needed
-   - the add subtask/column button appends a new form to the formset, this button is disabled when there are 5 forms
+   - The add subtask/column button appends a new form to the formset, this button is disabled when there are 5 forms
-   - forms make htmx post requests otherwise the modal won't work correctly
+   - Forms make htmx post requests otherwise the modal won't work correctly
-   - when a form is submitted successfully it either redirect to a url or reload the currect location:
+   - When a form is submitted successfully it either redirects to a url or reloads the currect location:

    ```js
    document.addEventListener('htmx:beforeSwap', (e) => {